DriesDD/JSexamples/README.md

 Maybe you have already installed [node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/about-npm/) on your machines.
 If not, do it now ;).
 If you want to configure correctly the global settigs of npm [follow this article](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally#manually-change-npms-default-directory).

-Then, use your terminal to _navigate_ to this folder and run the following commands:
+Then, use your terminal to _navigate_ to the folder where this README is and run the following commands:

     npm install
     npm start